 Perhaps the most basic aspect of child safety training is to make sure that children know where they can go to get help when they need it.
 Small children are routinely taught in school how to pick up the phone and dial 9-1-1 in case of emergencies, but you can teach your children more.

 Perhaps one of the easiest ways to teach children to get help is to enable them to make phone calls when they need to.
-Be sure that there is at least one phone within your home that your child can reach easily, with important numbers such as the police department and ambulance.
+Be sure that there is at least one phone within your home that your child can reach easily with important numbers, such as the police department and ambulance, located nearby.

 - What is your name?